fbpx

 Read about the Disability Advocacy Program in Australia then watch this video to find out more:

-One way we do this at Blue Badge is by offering fair and affordable disability car insurance.
+One way we do this at Blue Badge is by offering fair and affordable mobility equipment insurance.
 We know mobility and independence are basic rights for all.
-Share this story on Facebook to help end NDIS after 65 age discrimination.

 Pick any layout option below: